-App proved by (Exam.
-Dept)
+Approved by (Exam.
+Dept) )

 Date:

-To, The Controller of Examination SVKM's NMIMS (Deemed-to-be University Vile Parle (W), Mumbai 400056 ersity)
+To, The Controller of Examination SVKM's NMIMS (Deemed-to-be Univ versity)

 Dear Sir,

-I wish to avail the facility of a Scribe/W riter during the Examina tion as per the below m entioned details:
+I wish to avail the facility of a Scribe/V Writer during the Examina ation as per the below mentioned details:

 Name of the Student: Mobile No.:

 Name of the School:

 Name of Program: Roll No Student No.:

-Academic Year: Trimester. /Ser mester:
+Academic Year: Trimester. /Sen mester:

-Type of Permanent /Temporary Physica al Disability / Learning D risability:
+Type of Permanent /Temporary Physic al Disability / Learning D visability:

-Permanent / Femporary Physical Di sability / Learning Dis ability
+Permanent / Temporary Physical Disa ability / Learning Disability

-Details of Scribe being arranged by the ne undersigned
+Details of Scribe being arranged by the undersigned

 Name of the scribe:

-Educational Qualification (with proof - Identity card of the curre ent academic year):
+Educational Qualification (with proof

 Address and Contact No.:

 Yours faithfully,

-Signature of the Student Enclosed: Medical Certificate from a Regis - tered Medical Practitioner with rubber stamp Date
+Signature of the Student Enclosed: Medical Certificate from a Regi